 The first notable landmark on the long climb at Konpira-san is Ō-mon, a stone gateway that leads to Hōmotsu-kan, where the collection of treasures is pretty underwhelming for such a major shrine.

-Shoin is a designated National Treasure that dates from 1659 and has some interesting screen paintings and a small garden.
+Shoin is a designated National Treasure that dates from 1659.
+It has some interesting screen paintings and a small garden.

 Built in 1837, this large hall is dedicated to the sun goddess Amaterasu, and is noted for its ornate wood-carving.